Go to main navigation Navigation menu Skip navigation Home page Search

 Paul Seimann

 Paul Seimann, working and living in Vienna, Austria, knew that he wanted to do his Executive MBA abroad.
-When choosing SSE in Stockholm, Sweden, with the culture, the people and the mindset of his Swedish cohort colleagues, he got the perfect fit for his MBA journey.
+When choosing SSE in Stockholm, Sweden, with the culture, the people and the mindset of his Swedish cohort colleagues, he got the perfect fit for his EMBA journey.

 You live and work in Vienna, Austria.
 Why did you choose to study your Executive MBA at SSE in Stockholm, Sweden?

-For me it was clear that I want to attend an MBA program abroad.
+For me it was clear that I want to attend an Executive MBA program abroad.
 I knew the boxes that had to be ticked before applying.
 My top three criteria were curriculum, faculty, and network respectively the people with an emphasis on the geographical aspect.

 SSE checked all my boxes from the beginning!
 The structure of the curriculum made it clear that this is a journey with real purpose.
 With the foundation in the beginning, additional modules are added along the way that equip you with the right tools and capabilities to grow.

 With a long-lasting history, the faculty of SSE provides a vast momentum for all students enrolled within any program at Stockholm School of Economics.
 During the application process I noticed that the SSE MBA program members look for the perfect combination of profiles and characters in the cohort.
 And this for sure is one unique aspect of this program.
 The selection process guarantees the most outcome for every participant enrolled.
 You notice a vibrant activity in the classroom from day one.
 This grows along the program weeks where you meet your fellow colleagues in various situations and build relations.
-The first offsite trip to SSE in Riga was one these important events that allowed to meet the cohort in a different environment then in the classroom.
+The first offsite trip to SSE Riga was one of these important events that allowed to meet the cohort in a different environment then in the classroom.
 Followed by additional events outside of Stockholm or Silicon Valley, which were amazing trips spiked with eye opening moments on the Stanford campus and long-lasting memories made after class.

 With Stockholm, I chose a city in one of the most innovative countries worldwide.
 Many great companies and start-up’s made it to the top out of Sweden.
 The culture, the people and the mindset of my Swedish cohort colleagues was the perfect fit for my MBA journey.